 Class teachers are responsible and accountable for the progress of all pupils in their class, including where pupils access support from teaching assistants or specialist staff.

 Monitoring of interventions or specific targeted support will be recorded by the member of staff delivering the provision.
-These records will be stored on a assessment systems or in SEN Class folders.

 13. Bullying